You’re not looking for more strategy.

 Before:

-A team operating at a high level, still carrying a solo identity.
+The brand was built around a founder’s name, even as the business had grown well beyond one person.
+A team operating at a high level was still carrying a solo identity.
 It was creating a ceiling on perception, trust, and scale.

 Shift:

-a new name, a distinct visual identity, and a verbal system that finally matched the team they'd already become.
+We rebuilt the brand from the inside out: a new name, a distinct visual identity, and a verbal system that finally matched the team they had already become.

 After:

+Fraser & Co. launched with a brand that speaks before anyone does.
 A team that now competes on reputation, not just referrals, and a foundation built to scale without depending on a single name.

 ARA